ImDuong/vola-auto/README.md

     ```
     go run cmd\main.go --vol <path_to_volatility3> -f <path_to_memory_dump> -o <output_folder> dumpfiles -reg "SCHEDLGU\.TXT$"
     ```
+    - The dumped files will be stored in `1_dump_files` folder inside `output_folder`

-    - if `output_folder` does not contain filescan.txt (output file of filescan plugin) yet, vola-auto will run filescan plugin first to write `filescan.txt`, then starting to dump files
+    - Note: If `output_folder` does not contain filescan.txt (output file of filescan plugin) yet, vola-auto will run filescan plugin first to write `filescan.txt`, then starting to dump files
     - To specify a specific location for `filescan.txt`, use `-fs` flag

         ```